atoomnetmarc/RISC-V-emulator/README.md

 # Hooks

 Enabling hook `-D RVE_E_HOOK=1` creates the possibility to tap into the inner workings of the emulator.
-I added this functionality to be used in [RISC-V-emulator-Native](https://github.com/atoomnetmarc/RISC-V-emulator-Native) for debugging.
+I added this functionality for use in [RISC-V-emulator-Native](https://github.com/atoomnetmarc/RISC-V-emulator-Native) for debugging.

 Implement your own non-weak function to start using the hook.
 For example: